CMLL Día de Muertos (2018)

 The CMLL Día de Muertos (2018) (Spanish for "Day of the Dead") is a professional wrestling pay-per-view event, scripted and produced by the Mexican Lucha Libre promotion Consejo Mundial de Lucha Libre (CMLL).
 The show took place on November 2, 2018, in CMLL's main venue, Arena México, in Mexico City, Mexico and celebrated the Mexican Day of the Dead celebration.
 Many of the wrestlers working the show wore the traditional Día de Muertos face and body paint for the Día de Muerto event.
-From the fourth match on the losing wrestlers were be dragged to El Inframundo ("The Underworld"), a side entrance in the arena, by a group of wrestlers dressed up as minions of the ruler of the underworld.
+From the fourth match on the losing wrestlers were dragged to El Inframundo ("The Underworld"), a side entrance in the arena, by a group of wrestlers dressed up as minions of the ruler of the underworld.

 As part of the show Sansón successfully defended the Rey del Inframundo ("King of the Underworld") championship that he won at the 2017 Día de Muertos show against challenger Templario.
 The main event was a Relevos increíbles (Miss-matched team match) where the technico (those that portray the "good guys") King Phoenix teamed with his brother Penta 0M and Último Guerrero, who are both rudos ("the bad guys"), losing to the team of Diamante Azul, L.A.
 Park, and Michael Elgin.
 The show featured four additional matches.